korenscript/Immortal/README.md

 After reboot you will not be able to boot into your system again.

 **12/25 | 25.12 - Image File Execution Option**
 This payload is fully based on registry.
-It will create a new key called "dwm.exe" inside "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options".
-After that it will create a new string value called "debugger" with string "notepad.exe".
-After reboot it will try to open dwm.exe from notepad.exe which will cause some problems with Windows UI.
+It will create a new key called `dwm.exe` inside `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options`.
+After that it will create a new string value called `debugger` with string `notepad.exe`.
+After reboot it will try to open `dwm.exe` from `notepad.exe` which will cause some problems with Windows UI.

 > [!NOTE]
-> Dwm.exe is ...
+> Desktop Window Manager or DWM.exe is the system manager that generates every element visible on a PC/laptop.
+In addition, it is responsible for stimulating all visual effects in Windows menus, transparent components, wallpapers, themes, thumbnails and
+> system animations.

 **01/01 | 1.1 - File Injection**
 Another based registry payload.
-This one will hook all files in "HKEY_LOCAL_MACHINE\SOFTWARE\Classes" by modifying default string value located in "command" key.
+This one will hook all files in `HKEY_LOCAL_MACHINE\SOFTWARE\Classes` by modifying default string value located in `command` key.
-Instead of running for example notepad.exe you will get batch script with random colors and it will say "INJECTED BY IMMORTAL.BAT".
+Instead of running for example notepad.exe you will get batch script with random colors and it will say `"INJECTED BY IMMORTAL.BAT"`.

 ### Deadly 😈
 This level does not require any date time changes.
 When you press any key it will try to take ownership of all files in all drives and delete them.
 It will also try to delete all registry data.
-Lastly it will delete "C:\Recovery" directory.
-Because recovery directory contains necessary files to launch the "Automatic repair", Windows will not be able to even try to repair the system.
+Lastly it will delete `C:\Recovery` directory.
+Because recovery directory contains necessary files to launch the `Automatic repair`, Windows will not be able to even try to repair the system.

 ## Fun facts
 It took me 1 month to finish this project.
 The reason why it took me so long to finish it is because of lack of knowledge about errors.